Likoma Island

 Likoma Island is the larger of two islands in Lake Malawi, in East Africa, the smaller being the nearby Chizumulu.
 Likoma and Chizumulu both belong to Malawi, and together they make up the Likoma District.
 Although both islands lie just a few kilometres from Mozambique, and are entirely surrounded by Mozambican territorial waters, they are both exclaves of Malawi.

 Geography

 The island has an overall area of 18 km^{2}, and is located in the north-eastern part of Lake Malawi, 7 km north-west of Cobue, Mozambique.
 The closest town on the Malawian coast is Chintheche.

 History

+Settlement on the Island began as a result of Slave Trading, driving Natives to flee to the Island as place of refuge.

-In 1880 missionaries from the Universities' Mission to Central Africa, founded in response to a plea by David Livingstone, established their headquarters on Likoma Island.
+In 1884 Missionaries from the Universities' Mission to Central Africa, in response to a plea by David Livingstone, established their headquarters on Likoma Island.
 Due to the presence of British missionaries, the island was assigned to Malawi rather than Mozambique when national borders in East Africa were established after World War II.